HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-implementation/intervention-templates.md

       ...
 ```

-&#x20;The major benefit of specifying both "scenarios" and "interventions" is that the user can use the `StackedModifier` interventions to combine other interventions in different ways, and then run either the individual or combined interventions as scenarios.
+&#x20;The major benefit of specifying both "scenarios" and "interventions" is that the user can use the `"StackedModifier"` interventions to combine other interventions in different ways, and then run either the individual or combined interventions as scenarios.
 This way, each scenario may consist of one or more individual interventions, and each intervention may be part of multiple scenarios.
-This provides a shorthand way to quickly consider multiple different versions of a model that have different combinations of interventions occurring.
+This provides a shorthand to quickly consider multiple different versions of a model that have different combinations of interventions occurring.
 For example, during an outbreak we could evaluate the impact of school closures, case isolation, and masking, or any one or two of these three measures.
-An example of a configuration file combining interventions to create new scenarios is given below:
+An example of a configuration file combining interventions to create new scenarios is given below

 ```
 interventions: